m0xsec/dailybytes/content/posts/arch/index.md

 {{< /notice >}}
 Our root file system will be encrypted, so we will need a strong passphrase.
 Depending on your threat model, you may want to be careful about selecting a secure passphrase; also be mindful when it comes to storage of this passphrase.
 No sticky notes!

 When creating the LUKS volume, make sure you are selecting your root partition, and not the EFI boot partition.
-In my case, my second partition (the root partition) is `nvme1n1p2`.
+In my case, the second partition (the root partition) is `nvme1n1p2`.
 ```
 $ cryptsetup luksFormat /dev/nvme1n1p2
 ```